 Columbia River was a wild, frothy, dangerous place once

-It was known for spectacular scenery and phenomenal fishing; we've traded that for a placid, lake-like waterway and cheap hydroelectric power.
+It was known for spectacular scenery, enormous waterfalls and whitewater stretches, and phenomenal fishing; we've traded that for a placid, lake-like waterway and cheap hydroelectric power.

 This postcard image, dating back to the 1920s, shows some of the